Laudes Foundation Privacy Statement

 When you are or will become our Partner, we may use your personal data for the purpose of assessing and accepting grantees, suppliers and partners, including confirming and verifying identities and conducting due diligence and screening.

-We will also process personal data necessary to conclude and execute agreements with our Partners, including to record and financially settle delivered services and projects.
+We will also process personal data necessary to conclude and execute agreements with our Partners, including to record and financially settle delivered services and projects (with the support of COFRA where required).

-As our Partner, your personal data may also be processed by Laudes for purposes of audits, accounting, management reporting and analysis or compliance with legal obligations such as tax obligations.
+As our Partner, your personal data may also be processed by us for purposes of audits, accounting, management reporting and analysis or compliance with legal obligations such as tax obligations.

 We may also process your personal data for purposes related to relationship management and learning and development, including maintaining and promoting contact with Partners, sending out surveys and establishing partnerships and alliances.